 The seal lasts for 5 to 10 days.
 It will fall off naturally after it has done its job.
-In some cases after the seal falls off, you can reapply more liquid bandage if needed.
+In some cases after the seal falls off, you can reapply more liquid bandage, but only after seeking medical advice from your provider.
 But most minor cuts will be mostly healed at this point.

 Using these products may also help keep scars from forming at the injury site.
 Liquid adhesives can be found at your local pharmacy.